Frequently asked questions for our halls of residence

 Most students will move out at the end of their 42 week contract (week 44 for Flamsteed Court).

 What if I can't pay my rent?

 We understand there can be times when juggling your budget can leave you with money issues.
 It’s perfectly normal to have money issues from time to time.
 Just don’t ignore things - face them head on.
-More information on who to speak to

 What happens if I lose my keys?